 The Company holds significant debt in China from several different banks, collateralized through its assets in China, which it may not be able to repay as originally scheduled.
 While historically it has had success in restructuring such debt, there is no guarantee that it will be able to do so in the future.
-The Company continues to maintain positive relationships with the banks to help mitigate this risk, and while we succeeded in restructuring a significant portion of debt in 2014 and 2015, we cannot ensure that we will continue to do so with other debt currently due or that may become due in the future.
+The Company continues to maintain positive relationships with the banks to help mitigate this risk and to explore debt restructuring options, and while we have historically been successful in restructuring significant portions of our debt, we cannot ensure that we will continue to do so with other debt currently due or that may become due in the future.